HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-model-binding.md

 * Route data and query string values are used `only` for simple types.
 * Uploaded files are bound `only` to target types that implement `IFormFile` or `IEnumerable<IFormFile>`.

-If the default source is not correct or is not what you want, use one of the following attributes to specify the source:
+If the default source is not sufficient or is not what you want, use one of the following attributes to specify the source:

 **Override binding source**